codewarnab/akinatorbot/README.md

 `/leaderboard` - Check leaderboard.
 It includes various categories!
 ## Admin Commands
-`broadcast`-Send any message(any poster,photo,text anything ) it will be forwarded to the all bot user

-`/pin`- for pinning the broadcasted messege to the users of the bot (for toggling the pin function on and off )

-`/find`- See the user count of the bot
+`/find`- See the user count of the bot\

+`/total`- Get the name of the group and member count where bot is added

 `/log`- get the log file sent to you